 I went out and checked him yesterday and he’s totally fine, not a bump or bruise, so it doesn’t seem to have done any damage.
 We went for a nice long walk/trot hack before he got rinsed off and stuffed with more cookies.

 It wasn’t the ending I really wanted, but that’s horses and life – and I’m glad it happened at home vs at a bigger (more expensive) venue.
-This upcoming weekend we’ll head to the Hoosier Horse Park to school XC (and peek in on Jen and Karen showing at the IDS show!), the weekend after Sharon White will be here for a clinic and then a few weeks later, we’re entered to go down to show at IEA Horse Trials!
+This upcoming weekend we’ll head to the Hoosier Horse Park to school XC (and peek in on free dating sites sydney australia and Karen showing at the IDS show!), the weekend after Sharon White will be here for a clinic and then a few weeks later, we’re entered to go down to show at IEA Horse Trials!
 Kicking off a busy summer and I’m excited to see how everything goes with the PartyPony!